softwarepub/hermes/docs/source/dev/data_model.md

 of the more complex aspects of JSON-LD and makes it easy to work with the data model.

-Assertions, however, operate on the internal model objects.
+So the API class hides the internal model objects.
-Therefore, they may not work as you would expect from plain Python data:
+Therefore, they work as you would expect from plain Python data:

 ```{code-block} python